sismaili0/website-monitor/README.md

 ## Description

-This project is a website monitoring tool that periodically pings (sends HTTP GET requests) to specified URLs and prints their HTTP status codes.
+This project is a website monitoring tool that periodically sends HTTP GET requests (pings) to user-specified URLs at defined intervals.
+Each check is stored in a database, enabling users to view detailed insights including availability percentage, average response time, current status, total checks performed, and a complete log history.

+The logs are displayed in a filterable table, allowing users to easily analyze performance and uptime data for any monitored website.

 ## Usage
 1. Install dependencies: